Kakabeka Falls: 5 Reasons to Stop on Your Next Cross Country Trip

 5. It's a bargain!

-For the price of parking a mere couple of bucks an hour, you can visit the waterfalls - the second-highest waterfalls open year-round in Ontario.
+There is a modest fee for parking which enables travellers to visit the waterfalls - the second-highest waterfalls open year-round in Ontario.
 Not sure what other attractions can be so beautiful to see and yet so inexpensive.
 You can easily tour the waterfall by paying only for an hour of parking.

 The Kakabeka Falls Provincial Park also has a campground if you'd like to stay longer than a visit to the falls.
 You can call 1-888-668-7275 to reserve or reserve a campsite online.
 If you are just going to the waterfalls, there's no need to reserve just pull in and get a parking pass.